 - Parenteral nutrition, which means getting nutrients into the body in a manner other than through the digestive tract; for example, intravenous (IV) injection.
-This strategy is for those who are exceptionally underweight and not getting enough nutrition before cancer surgery, or for those whose digestive tracts are not functioning (as in people who have had parts of the stomach, pancreas, or colon removed by surgery).
+This strategy is for those who are very underweight and not getting enough nutrition before cancer surgery, or for those whose digestive tracts do not work well because they have had parts of the stomach, pancreas, or colon removed with surgery.

 Side effects and nutrition

 Cancer treatment often causes side effects , such as nausea, mouth sores, and taste changes that may make it difficult to eat or drink.
 Follow these tips to help you get the nutrition you need:

 - If water tastes unpleasant to you, take in more liquid though items such as soup, tea, milk or milk substitutes such as almond milk, or a sports drink.
 Or, flavor your water by adding fresh cut fruit.

 - If food tastes bland, try seasoning it with flavorful spices such as garlic, cayenne, dill, and rosemary.

 - Eat several small meals throughout the day instead of trying to eat large amounts of food at one time.

 - If meat is no longer appealing, get protein from foods such as fish, egg whites, cheese, beans, or high protein smoothies.